-- Students will be permitted to enroll in any nursing course only twice. - Students will be permitted to enroll/repeat only two nursing courses. - SON Students must meet the following requirements for graduation in addition to general University requirements listed elsewhere: - Earn a degree GPA of 2.5. - Earn a degree GPA of 2.3 in the major.

-(Refer to the SLU General Catalogue for further details on graduation criteria.)

-• A student must complete the sequence of the required GBIO 151, BIOL 152, ZOO 250, ZOOL 525, ZOO 251, ZOO 253 courses with a "C" or better, within 6 regular semesters, to be eligible to apply to the SON clinical coursework.
-Students will not be considered eligible for progression to apply for nursing clinical coursework if completion of these biology/zoology courses exceeds 6 regular semesters.

-A student who is in violation of progression in the SON may be granted Amnesty after 4 years.
-The student will be required to submit a new application to progress to nursing coursework..
-The application will be processed based on the cumulative GPA of degree prerequisites in the same manner as all new If cumulative GPA meets applicants. selection criteria, the student will be allowed to be admitted to progression as The student will be a new student. required to enroll in all nursing courses and earn a "C" or better to progress.
+- Students will be permitted to enroll in any nursing course only twice. - Students will be permitted to enroll/repeat only two nursing courses. - Refer to SLU General Catalog for details on graduation criteria.
+SON Students MUST meet the following requirements for graduation in addition to general University requirements: - o Earn a degree GPA of 2.5. - Earn a degree GPA of 2.3 in the major. - A student must complete the sequence of the required GBIO 151, BIOL 152, ZOO 250, ZOOL 525, ZOO 251, ZOO 253 courses with a "C" or better, within 6 regular semesters, to be eligible to apply to the SON clinical coursework.
+Students will not be considered eligible for progression to apply for nursing clinical coursework if completion of these biology/zoology courses exceeds 6 regular semesters. - A student who is in violation of progression/admission in the SON may be granted Amnesty after 4 years.
+The student will be required to submit a new application to progress to nursing coursework.
+The application will be processed based on the cumulative GPA of degree prerequisites in the same manner as all new applicants.
+If cumulative GPA meets selection criteria, the student will be allowed to be admitted as a new student.
+The student will be required to enroll in all nursing courses and earn a "C" or better to progress. - Admission to the School of Nursing Students with same GPA - Select the student with the least number of repeated classes. - Place two names in a hat and draw one at random.

-See Appendix A for additional Progression/Retention Guidelines
+Re-appeal following denial

+There will be a waiting period of one academic year to re-appeal to the Progression and Retention committee for re-admission to the School of Nursing following the denial of an appeal.

+Re-appeal LPN

+Students who have previously violated rules of progression at SLU SON, return to LPN school, and re-appealed, must abide by the rules for admission of LPN to BSN Nursing program, which requires LPN license and at least one-year work experience as an LPN.

+• Application for Summer Class enrollment for non-accelerated students

+Students requesting enrollment in unfilled vacancies in summer accelerated classes will be given priority using the following considerations:

+Full-Time:

+1. Previously accepted Accelerated students.
+Students for limited spots will be ranked by cumulative (nursing) degree GPA.

+- Students who have a prior degree, who did not enter as Accelerated, are currently enrolled in all prerequisites to the requested coursework and are successfully passing current course work.
+Multiple student requests for limited spots will be ranked by cumulative (nursing) degree GPA. - 3.
+Traditional option students are considered for summer full time enrollment in the Accelerated option on the following basis: - a.
+GPA/ATI scores - b.
+No W (unless for extenuating circumstances), D, F in any nursing course - c.
+Multiple requests for limited spots will be ranked by cumulative (nursing) degree GPA

+Part-Time:

+- 4. Students who are part-time due to having withdrawn or failed a course and want to take part-time summer interim/clinical courses to "catch up" will be considered on an individual basis by the Progression and Retention Committee. - 5.
+RN-BSN students who want to take interim/summer classes.

+Military Obligations

+Students currently enrolled in the SON in good standing will be permitted to withdraw from all courses without penalty to fulfill military requirements.
+Documentation of military orders are required prior to withdrawing.
+Prior to reentry, students must submit, via email, the date of intent for return.

-FORMAL COMPLAINTS PROCEDURE
+FORMAL GRIEVANCE PROCEDURE